RocketPy-Team/RocketPy/docs/user/positions.rst

   - The coordinate system origin is at the outlet of the nozzle.
 This point is not explicitly specified and can be chosen by the user.
 All positions given by the user must be relative to this point.
-  - Since the coordinate system origin is at the nozzle's outler, the position of the nozzle is **zero**.
+  - Since the coordinate system origin is at the nozzle's outlet, the position of the nozzle is **zero**.
   - We are using the ``nozzle_to_combustion_chamber`` coordinate system orientation.
 This means that ``center_of_mass_without_position`` and